-6. Add template DNA for each sample to the respective well containing PCR amplification mix.
+6. Add the template DNA for each sample to the respective well containing PCR amplification mix.

-Note: The PowerPlex® ESI 17 Pro System is optimized and balanced for 0.5ng of DNA template.
+Note: The PowerPlex® ESX 17 System is optimized and balanced using 0.5ng of DNA template.
 The amount of DNA template used in your laboratory should be based on the results of your internal validation and may be different.

-- 7. For the positive amplification control, vortex the tube of 2800M Control DNA, and then dilute an aliquot to 0.5ng in the desired template volume.
+- 7. For the positive amplification control, vortex the tube of 2800M Control DNA, then dilute an aliquot to 0.5ng in the desired template volume.
 Add 0.5ng of diluted DNA to a reaction well containing PCR amplification mix. - 8.
-For the negative amplification control, pipet Water, Amplification Grade, or TE-4 buffer instead of template DNA into a reaction well containing PCR amplification mix. - Seal or cap the plate, or close the tubes.
+For the negative amplification control, pipet Water, Amplification Grade or TE-4 buffer instead of template DNA into a reaction well containing PCR amplification mix. - 9.
+Seal the plate or close the tubes.

 Optional: Briefly centrifuge the plate to bring contents to the bottom of the wells and remove any air bubbles.